Workers' Party of Korea

-The Workers' Party of Korea (WPK) is the sole ruling party of North Korea.
+The Workers' Party of Korea (WPK) is the ruling party of North Korea.
 Founded in 1949 from a merger between the Workers' Party of North Korea and the Workers' Party of South Korea, the WPK is the oldest active party in Korea.
 It also controls the Korean People's Army, North Korea's armed forces.
-The WPK is the largest party represented in the Supreme People's Assembly and coexists with two other legal parties that are completely subservient to the WPK and must accept the WPK's "leading role" as a condition of their existence.
-The WPK is banned in South Korea under the National Security Act and is sanctioned by the United Nations, the European Union, Australia, and the United States.
+The WPK is the largest party represented in the Supreme People's Assembly and coexists with two other legal parties, the Chondoist Chongu Party and the Korean Social Democratic Party, that are completely subservient to the WPK and must accept the WPK's "leading role" as a condition of their existence.
+Kim Jong Un is the current party leader, serving as General Secretary of the WPK.

-Officially, the WPK is a communist party guided by Kimilsungism–Kimjongilism, a synthesis of the ideas of Kim Il Sung and Kim Jong Il.
-The party is committed to Juche, an ideology attributed to Kim Il Sung which promotes national independence and development through the efforts of the popular masses.
-Although Juche was originally presented as the Korean interpretation of Marxism–Leninism, the party now presents it as a freestanding philosophy.

-The WPK recognizes the ruling Kim family as the ultimate source of its political thought.
-The fourth party conference, held in 2012, amended the party rules to state that Kimilsungism–Kimjongilism was "the only guiding idea of the party".
+The North Korean Branch Bureau of the Communist Party of Korea (CPK) was founded in 1945.
+In 1946, it was transformed into the Communist Party of North Korea (CPNK), becoming independent from the CPK, and merged with the New People's Party of Korea in the same year to eventually form the Workers' Party of North Korea.
+Meanwhile, the CPK was succeeded by the Workers' Party of South Korea.
+In 1948, the WPNK founded North Korea.
+In 1949, WPNK merged with the WPSK to form the Workers' Party of Korea.
+Kim Il Sung was installed as the leader of the WPK and the leader of North Korea.
+In 1950, WPK leader Kim Il Sung launched the Korean War, aiming to unite Korea, but was deterred by American intervention.
+Kim Il Sung attempted to stay neutral during the Sino–Soviet split, while decreasing both Chinese and Soviet influence in the WPK.
+Kim Il Sung purged rival factions in the WPK following the August faction incident in 1956 and the Kapsan faction incident in 1967, while promoting his own cult of personality.

+At the 6th Party Congress in 1980, Kim Il Sung announced Kim Jong Il, his son, as his successor.
+Kim Il Sung died in 1994, leading Kim Jong Il to succeed him.
 Under Kim Jong Il, who governed as chairman of the National Defence Commission, communism was steadily removed from party and state documents in favor of Songun, or military-first politics.
-The military, rather than the working class, was established as the base of political power.
-However, his successor Kim Jong Un reversed this position in 2021, replacing Songun with "people-first politics" as the party's political method and reasserting the party's commitment to communism.
+The military, rather than the working class, was established as the base of political power, and party institutions weakened.
+Kim Jong Il died in 2011, and was succeeded by his son Kim Jong Un.
+Under his leadership, there has been a revival of the party institutions, as well as a decrease in the influence of the military.
+The 4th Party Conference, held in 2012, amended the party rules to state that Kimilsungism–Kimjongilism was "the only guiding idea of the party".
+In 2021, Kim Jong Un replaced Songun with "people-first politics" as the party's political method and reasserted the party's commitment to communism.
+In 2023, the WPK abandoned its goals of Korean reunification.

-The WPK is organized according to the Monolithic Ideological System, conceived by Kim Yong-ju and Kim Jong Il.
-The highest body of the WPK is formally the party congress; however, before Kim Jong Un's tenure as party leader, a congress rarely occurred.
-Between 1980 and 2016, no congresses were held.
-Although the WPK is organizationally similar to other communist parties, in practice it is far less institutionalized and informal politics plays a larger role than usual.
-Institutions such as the Central Committee, the Secretariat, the Central Military Commission (CMC), the Politburo and the Politburo's Presidium have much less power than what is formally bestowed on them by the party rules.
-Kim Jong Un is the current party leader, serving as General Secretary of the WPK.